The advantages of using technology in accounting: why the cloud is crucial to your growth

 PwC’s Global Economic Crime Survey shows that almost two-thirds of British businesses experienced fraud, corruption, or other economic crime between 2020 and 2022.

-Desktop solutions for accounting firms fall short of providing the necessary security to protect sensitive financial data against these attacks.
+Desktop solutions for accounting firms fall short of offering the security advantages of using cloud technology in accounting, which is essential for protecting sensitive financial data against these attacks.
 Unlike cloud-based systems, desktop software lacks advanced encryption, multi-factor authentication, and continuous monitoring capabilities, making it more vulnerable to cyber-attacks like phishing, malware, and ransomware.

 Moreover, desktop solutions rely heavily on local storage, which can be easily compromised through physical theft or unauthorised access.
 Regular updates and patches are crucial for maintaining security, but desktop software often requires manual updates, increasing the risk of running outdated and vulnerable versions.